Healthdirect Free Australian health advice you can count on.

 Key facts

-• A pleural effusion is an abnormal build-up of fluid in the space around your lungs.
+• A pleural effusion is a build-up of fluid in the space around your lungs.

-• A pleural effusion can be a sign of serious illness.
+• There are many causes of pleural effusion, which can be a sign of serious illness.

-• Your doctor may use a needle or tube to drain the fluid, which can also be sent off for testing.
+• Your doctor may use a needle or tube to drain the fluid, which can be tested to help make a diagnosis.

-The pleural cavity is a space between your lungs and the inside of your chest.
-If you have a build-up of fluid in the pleural cavity, this is known as a pleural effusion.
+If you have a build-up of fluid in the pleural space, it's known as a pleural effusion.

 Pleural effusion can be caused by many different conditions, including:

-Sometimes your doctor may also refer you for additional tests such as:
+Sometimes your doctor recommend other tests such as:

 Pleural effusion fluid may be watery, or it can contain blood or pus.
-Your doctor may refer you for further tests to investigate what type of pleural effusion you have.
 A procedure called a pleural tap can remove some of the fluid to be tested.
+This involves using a needle to take a small sample of the fluid.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-The treatment depends on the cause of your pleural effusion and how severe it is.
-If the pleural effusion is small and not causing any problems, your doctor might leave it alone while treating the cause, such as heart failure or infection.
+If your pleural effusion is small and not causing any problems, your doctor might leave it alone while treating the cause, such as heart failure or infection.
 Treating the cause will often make the pleural effusion disappear.

 If the effusion keeps coming back, there are ways to stop it recurring.
+This is called pleurodesis.
 You can discuss this with your doctor.

 Learn more here about the development and quality assurance of healthdirect content.